Our cookies

 It was very rare that we would be kicked down to 3G signal (H or H+) instead of 4G data signal in towns and cities.

-Their indoor coverage is also genuinely impressive.
-We didn’t lose call signal in any part of the house on Sky.
-With some networks you have to stand next to a window or outside to make calls, but not on Sky.
+We were really impressed with their indoor signal.
+We got consistent call signal in all parts of the house on Sky.
+On other networks you may have to stand near a window or outside to make calls, but not on Sky.

 Useful link: Read differences between Sky and O2